A Knight’s Tale: St George and the Dragon EFL Lesson Ideas

 Stuck in a Learning Rut?
 Tips for Overcoming Language Plateaus

-As you progress in your language learning journey, you might encounter plateaus – a time where your English skills seem to stagnate despite your efforts.
+As you progress in your language learning journey, you might encounter a plateau – a time where your English skills seem to stagnate, despite your efforts.
 These language plateaus can be frustrating, but they are often a natural part of the learning process.
 We’re exploring strategies for overcoming language plateaus at different proficiency levels.
 Whether you’re just starting out or striving for fluency, these tips will help you overcome plateaus and continue advancing in your English skills. (more…)

 How to Set SMART Goals for Language Learning